-Southwest says that they will not transport pets to and from Hawaii, but “only service dogs assisting Customers with disabilities and emotional support dogs and cats are permitted.”
+Southwest says that they don’t transport pets to and from Hawaii, but “only service dogs assisting Customers with disabilities.”

 11. It’ll Cost You $75 to Bring Your Surfboard, But Bring Scuba Gear FREE

-Get complete details about Southwest Hawaii Flights at Southwest.com/Hawaii.
+Get the latest updates about Southwest Hawaii Flights here or at Southwest.com/Hawaii.

 - 6 Awesome Hawaii Hotels You Can Book Using Points

 - How My Family is Planning a Trip to Hawaii on Southwest